 Selecting carols is half the fun and I have chosen a mixture of English, German and French carols, some of my very favourite.
 As the commission came from a Sussex town it seemed appropriate to include a carol from this part of the world, the Sussex Carol.
 Ralph Vaughan Williams noted down the tune in 1919 in Horsham, Sussex, hence the name.

-The structure of the cantata is like an arc; jubilant carols at the opening and close of the work with a spirited carol at its heart and in between, carols of a more gentle, contemplative nature.
+The cantata is structured in an arc; jubilant carols at the opening and close of the work with a spirited carol at its heart and in between, carols of a more gentle, contemplative nature.
 The work unfolds without a break.
-An instrumental interlude opens A Winter’s Night with medieval intimations which underlie the three fast-moving carols.
+An instrumental prelude opens A Winter’s Night with medieval intimations which underlie the three fast-moving carols.
 Each verse of the joyous In Dulci Jubilo is scored slightly differently for voices and accompaniment and the familiar tune is given an overlapping or echoing effect, perhaps suggesting bells ringing out.

 The second movement, O little one sweet, is an arrangement of a 17th-century German melody, the best known arrangement being by J S Bach, and before him, a simpler setting by Samuel Scheidt.
 In the third verse the sopranos and altos weave a descant across the melody sung by the men of the choir.